 Telehealth vs. In-Person HRT for Gender-Affirming Care

 One of the most comprehensive systemic reviews on gender affirming care to date showed gender-affirming care improves quality of life, stigma, and mental health [7].
-So you see, what matters most here is getting medical care if you need it.
+So you see, what matters here most is getting medical care if you need it.
 And it can’t be understated that telehealth helped expand gender-affirming care in meaningful ways.
 Per WPATH SOC8, "Efforts to decentralize gender-affirming care within primary care settings and establish telehealth services [are being pioneered] to reduce barriers and improve access."
 [4]

 In my personal opinion, both telehealth and in-person options are needed – and kind of like when something goes wrong with your car, sometimes video-ing in, just isn’t enough.
 While many parts of gender-affirming hormone therapy (HRT or GAHT) management aren’t very complicated and don’t require an in-person evaluation, having the option for both visit types adds to the care provided.